FEBRUARY 26, 2018 – UPDATE

 Your video statement must be recorded on a DVD or thumb drive.
 We strongly recommend MP4 format, but we will accept other formats as long as we are able to access the video on college issued computer systems.

 Once completed, you may submit your video statement in person (drop off envelope on the Bellevue College campus in room T208) or by mail (see below for mailing address).
 The Diagnostic Ultrasound program does not accept responsibility for video statement files that are not accessible or viewable.
-DVD and thumb drives will NOT be returned to applicants.
+DVDs and thumb drives will NOT be returned to applicants.

 If you are mailing your statement, please mail it to: